On a generalization of the Jensen-Shannon divergence and the JS-symmetrization of distances relying on abstract means: Introduction and motivations

 This distance can be interpreted as the {\em total divergence to the average distribution} (see Eq.~\ref{eq:jshi}).
 The JSD can be rewritten as a {\em Jensen divergence} (or Burbea-Rao divergence~\cite{BR-2011}) for the negentropy generator $-h$ (called Shannon information):

 An important property of the Jensen-Shannon divergence compared to the Jeffreys divergence is that this Jensen-Shannon distance is {\em always} bounded:

 This follows from the fact that

 Last but not least, the square root of the JSD (i.e., $\sqrt{\JS}$) yields a {\em metric distance} satisfying the triangular inequality~\cite{Vajda-MetricDivergence-2009,sqrtJS-2014}.
+A variational definition of the Jensen-Shannon divergence and its generalization was studied in~\cite{nielsen2021variational}.

 The JSD has found applications in many fields like bioinformatics~\cite{JSDBio-2009} and social sciences~\cite{JSDsocial-2013}, just to name a few.
 Recently, the JSD has gained attention in the deep learning community with the {\em Generative Adversarial Networks} (GANs)~\cite{GAN-2014}.

 In information geometry~\cite{IG-2016,PRIG-2013,EIG-2020}, the KLD, JD and JSD are {\em invariant divergences} which satisfy the property of information monotonicity.
 The class of (separable) distances satisfying the information monotonicity are exhaustively characterized as Csisz\'ar's $f$-divergences~\cite{Csiszar-1967}.
 A {\em $f$-divergence} is defined for a convex generator function $f$ strictly convex at $1$ (with $f(1)=f'(1)=0$) by: